Facilities at Alder Hey

 To find out more please visit our school website.

 As well as having dedicated play specialists to entertain and distract our young patients, there are regular visits from artists, storytellers, musicians and magicians to entertain our children, encourage their creative sides and boost their recovery.
 Our community partners run a variety of workshops including Football Spa sessions and animation creation.
 You’ll find some brilliant animation work on our Youtube channel.
 We wouldn’t be able to do any of this without the vital funds raised by our Charity.

 A free service provided to parents and carers of children with additional needs, in partnership with Scope.
 Read more about Face 2 Face here.

 We think it’s important to encourage healthy eating and exercise and we do this in a fun, engaging way.
 You can even run for charity, to raise funds for the hospital.
 Our Smile Clinic teaches children how to brush their teeth properly and we provide ‘stop smoking’ support for families and staff.

 We think it’s vital that our families have access to fresh fruit and vegetables during their treatment here.
 The Barrow, a joint venture between Alder Hey and the Liverpool Taste for Health Scheme, sells produce at competitive prices and visits every day from 10am to 2pm.

 You can find the fruit and veg barrow next to the Emergency Department entrance to the Atrium.

-- Our Spiritual Care Team are available 24 hours a day to support, reassure and assist families of any faith.
+Our Spiritual Care Team is available 24 hours a day to support, reassure and assist families of any faith.
 The multi-faith spiritual care centre is located in the treehouse area, accessed from the second floor.